junxit/us-congress-bills-116/metadata.md

 - 2020-05-13 — Introduced in House
 - 2020-05-13 — Introduced in House
 - 2020-05-13 — Referred to the House Committee on Rules.
+- 2020-05-14 — Placed on the House Calendar, Calendar No. 78.
+- 2020-05-14 — Reported by the Committee on Rules.
+H. Rept.
+116-420.
+- 2020-05-14 — Reported by the Committee on Rules.
+H. Rept.
+116-420.
+- 2020-05-14 — Rules Committee Resolution H. Res.
+967 Reported to House.
+Rule provides for consideration of H. Res.
+965 and H.R.
+6800.
+Measure will be considered read.
+Bill is closed to amendments.
+Rule provides for one hour of debate on H. Res.
+965 and two hours of debate on H.R.
+6800.